itba-cloud/2024Q1-G1/README.md

 cd terraform
 ```

-Now we need to create the S3 bucket and a DynamoDB to hold the terraform state.
+Now we need to create the S3 bucket and a DynamoDB to hold the terraform state lock.
 As a result, move to the `init/` folder and execute

 ```bash
  terraform init